codevence/fair-wizard-guide/docs/application/admin-center/users/invite.rst

 Invite User
 ***********

-As administrators, we can create new users manually by clicking :guilabel:`Create` on the :ref:`users list<user-list>` and submitting the form.
-Each user must have a unique email address, first name and last name, assigned :ref:`role<user-roles>`, and a password.
+As administrators, we can create new users manually by clicking :guilabel:`Invite` on the :ref:`users list<user-list>` and submitting the form.
+Each user must have a unique email address, first name and last name and assigned :ref:`role<user-roles>`.
 Optionally, a user can have affiliation specified.

 ..
 TODO::